FREE SHIPPING on orders of $85 or more

 A great number of Irish families left their homeland in the late 18th century and throughout the 19th century, migrating to such far away lands as Australia and North America.
 The early settlers left after much planning and deliberation.
 They were generally well off but they desired a tract of land that they could farm solely for themselves.
 The great mass of immigrants to arrive on North American shores in the 1840s differed greatly from their predecessors because many of them were utterly destitute, selling all they had to gain a passage on a ship or having their way paid by a philanthropic society.
 These Irish people were trying to escape the aftermath of the Great Potato Famine: poverty, starvation, disease, and, for many, ultimately death.
 Those that arrived on North American shores were not warmly welcomed by the established population, but they were vital to the rapid development of the industry, agriculture, and infrastructure of the infant nations of the United States and what would become Canada.
 Early passenger and immigration lists reveal many Irish settlers bearing the name Purcell:

-Purcell Settlers in the United States in the 17th Century
+Purcell Settlers in United States in the 17th Century

-Purcell Settlers in the United States in the 18th Century
+Purcell Settlers in United States in the 18th Century

-Purcell Settlers in the United States in the 19th Century
+Purcell Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.